mihir09/ShopMart/README.md

 Current features and visibility:

 Home,<br>
-Shopping Cart - Login reguired,<br>
+Shopping Cart,<br>
 Products,<br>
 Manage Products - Login reguired (Soon to be changed to admin only),<br>
 Manage Products -> Add Products - Login reguired (Soon to be changed to admin only)

+### Products
+Provides categories filter to display products only related to category.
+Sticky options so that categories can be selected while scrolling products.

+AddToCart and RemoveFromCart features which takes shopping cart id or creates one and add or remove items from the cart.

+Displays button to increment or decrement the quantity of the product and number of quantity of the product in the cart.

+Seperated component of product card and product category filter for making them reusable and readbility of the code.

+### Shopping Carts
+Displays total quantity of the cart on navbar in a pill.
+Automatically updates when quantity of product in cart changes.

+### Manage Products -> Add Products
 Adding product using Template driven forms
 Serverless Application built upon Firebase
 Added Search, Update, Delete and Cancel operations for the product.

 Modified the products UI with additional features of pagination, sorting and search built using Angular Material.

-Seperated component of product card and product category filter for making them reusable and readbility of the code.

-Displays products with categories filter options.
-Sticky options so that categories can be selected while scrolling products.
 </p>

 ## Local Development